GET DIRECTV

 Drivers: Fernando Alonso, Lance Stroll

 Team Aston Martin was formerly known as Racing Point and got back into the Formula 1 game in 2021.
-Lance Stroll is the son of the team’s billionaire backer, Lawrence Stroll, Aston Martin’s executive chairman.
-He’s joined by veteran Fernando Alonso.
+Veteran Fernando Alonso and Lance Stroll, the son of the team’s billionaire backer, Lawrence Stroll, Aston Martin’s executive chairman, are behind the wheel once again and angling for a better finish than last season, which saw the team place seventh in the Constructor’s standings.

 Haas